puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_classes.markdown

 > * A file in the same module whose corresponding class name is a truncated version of this class's name.
 That is, the class `first::second::third` could be put in `first::second`'s file, `first/manifests/second.pp`.
 > * Lexically inside another class definition.
 This puts the interior class under the exterior class's [namespace][], causing its real name to be something other than the name with which it was defined.
 (For example: in `class first { class second { ... } }`, the interior class's real name is `first::second`.)
 Note that this doesn't cause the interior class to be automatically declared along with the exterior class.
 >
-> Again: You should basically never do these.
+> Again: You should never do these.

 ### Containment

 A class [contains][] all of its resources.
 This means any [relationships][] formed with the class as a whole will be extended to every resource in the class.

-Classes can also contain other classes, but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page.][contain_classes]
+Classes can also contain other classes, but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page][contain_classes].

 A contained class is automatically [tagged][tags] with the name of its container.

 ### Auto-Tagging

-Every resource in a class gets automatically [tagged][tags] with the class's name (and each of its [namespace segments][namespace]).
+Every resource in a class gets automatically [tagged][tags] with the class's name and each of its [namespace segments][namespace].

 ### Inheritance